Thursday, January 1st

 Places lend their names to all sorts of things.
 In the case of argosy, it's an Italian merchant ship of a kind originally made in Ragusa (which is today Dubrovnik and not in Italy at all).
 Though the vowels have all morphed, the consonants remain the same.
 Argosy can also refer to a fleet of such ships, or a rich supply of something.

 This genus of plants in the agave family is a good candidate for a spelling bee; it comes from an Italian toponym (today spelled Sansevera).
 The common name of the plant, however incorrect politically, is far more common: mother-in-law's tongue.

 It's a Gift Word of the Day:

-This dialect word denoting a small gift can boast three languages in its background, despite being first attested only in the 19th century.
-It comes to English via Louisiana French, respelling Spanish la ñapa -- a word that was originally Quechua yapa, meaning "that which is added."
+This dialect word for a small gift can boast three languages in its background, despite being first attested only in the 19th century.
+It comes to English via Louisiana French, respelling Spanish la ñapa — a word that was originally Quechua yapa, meaning "that which is added."

 Thursday, January 8th

 Everlasting Word of the Day: